 Minimally Invasive Robotic Surgery

-Robotically trained surgeons at St. Mary’s include David W. Shepherd, MD, and M. Craig Bozeman, MD.
+Robotically trained general surgeons at St. Mary’s include David W. Shepherd, MD, and M. Craig Bozeman, MD.

 Surgeons at St. Mary's Regional Medical Center use the da Vinci® Surgical System.
 This advanced robotic platform enables doctors to perform complex procedures through smaller incisions than standard surgery using small tools that are operated robotically.
 Robotic surgery often results in less pain, scarring, trauma and blood loss than other surgical procedures, which can lead to a quicker recovery for the patient.

-Surgeons at St. Mary's perform a variety of robotic procedures ranging from gallbladder and hernia surgery to intestinal and colon surgery.
+Surgeons at St. Mary's perform a variety of robotic procedures ranging from gallbladder and hernia surgery to hyterectomies to even intestinal and colon surgery.

 The da Vinci System